If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - I speak Spanish.

-In Spanish, the verb often already shows who is doing the action, so the subject pronoun can be omitted:
+In Spanish, the verb ending often already shows who the subject is:

 - Hablo español.